KandV008/project-bragi/README.md

-# *Project Bragi* (Provisional Name)
+# Sain, Audífonos X menos

 <p align="center">
 <strong>This project is now  in progress...</strong>
 </p>

-Project Bragi (Provisional Name) is an e-commerce of earphones and accessories oriented to elder people.
+Sain is an e-commerce of earphones and accessories oriented to elder people.
 So the main pillars are accesibility, usability and affordable prices.

 This web application is in property of @KandV008 (Temporary Owner).